Juce-Assets/Juce-TweenPlayer/README.md

 And that's all, with that you should be ready to go!

 ### - Via UPM
 Unity does not support resolving dependences from a git url.
-Because of that, you will need to install some other packages to add this missing functionality.
+Because of that, you will need to add some other packages to your unity project to add this missing functionality.
 - https://github.com/mob-sakai/GitDependencyResolverForUnity
 - https://github.com/mob-sakai/UpmGitExtension